Secure Autonomous Rover Under Simulated Electronic Warfare

 - 1x 0.96 inch SSD1306 I2C OLED display

-- 8x push buttons for attack mode controls
+- 8x push buttons for attack mode and control actions

 - 2x 10k potentiometers with knobs for loss percentage and delay strength